Introduction To Eucalyptus Cultivation Project Report

 Scientific And Botanical Name Of Eucalyptus:

 Eucalyptus globulus Botanical Name: Eucalyptus globulus Common Name:

 Morphological Characters of Eucalyptus: Leathery texture leaves hang obliquely or vertically, and are studded with glands containing a fragrant volatile oil.
-The flowers are covered with a cup-like membrane (where the name of the genus is derived from the Greek Eucalyptus), which is thrown off as a lid when the flower expands.
-The fruit is surrounded by a woody cup shaped receptacle and contains numerous minute seeds.
+The flowers are covered with a cup-like membrane (where the name of the genus is derived from the Greek Eucalyptus), which is thrown off like a lid when the flower expands.
+The fruit is surrounded by a woody cup-shaped receptacle and contains numerous minute seeds.
 The trees grow quickly and many species reach a greater height.
 E amygdalin (Labille) is the tallest tree, reaches as much as 480 feet, exceeding the height of the Californian Big Tree (Sequoia gigantea).
-Most of the species gives valuable timber.
+Most of the species give valuable timber.
 Many species of Eucalyptus trees yielding essential oils and the foliage of some being more odorous than that of others.
-The oils from the various species differ each other.
+The oils from the various species differ from each other.